ant-design/ant-design-web3/docs/guide/contributing.md

 ## How to Contribute

+**When submitting a PR, please execute `pnpm changeset` to generate the change description first, and then submit the PR.** We manage version releases through [changesets](https://github.com/changesets/changesets/blob/main/docs/intro-to-using-changesets.md).
+Executing this command will generate change description files under `.changeset`, and these files will be automatically merged into `CHANGELOG.md` when released.
+But not every PR needs a change description, for example, PRs that do not involve package content modifications such as documents and official websites do not need to execute this command.

 ### Contribute Code

 Go to [issues](https://github.com/ant-design/ant-design-web3/issues) to find issues marked with `development task` and `bug` labels, assign them to yourself, and complete the development as soon as possible within **three days** and submit a PR.
 Except for bugs, all development tasks should be split into small tasks that can be completed within one hour or one day.
 Assigning an issue to yourself means claiming the task, please make sure you understand the task before claiming it, and if you have any questions, you can discuss it in the issue.
 Also try to arrange time reasonably to ensure that you can submit a high-quality PR within three days.
 PR needs to be assigned to the core development members, and can be merged after at least one person approves (Approved).